 The Ugly Politics in some Conservatories of Music

 My research on this topic brought to mind my training.
-At the Conservatory of Music I graduated from the politics there were quite ugly, immature and intense at times and very uncomfortably so, which I didn’t find was very healthy for the students, including myself.
+At the Conservatory where I trained, the politics were quite ugly, immature and intense at times and very uncomfortably so, which I didn’t find was very healthy for the students, including myself.
 The politics were based in a lot of immaturity with the professors of the Voice Department.
-All of the choral ensembles in the Conservatory sang with a straight-tone (no vibrato), and from what I remember most of the voice students did as well.
+All of the choral ensembles in the Conservatory sang with a straight-tone (no noticeable vibrato), and from what I remember most of the voice students did as well.
 This was not the case with the voice professors who mostly all sang with some or “heavy vibrato.”
 I don’t remember a professor trying to instill vibrato in a student’s voice who naturally sang with a straight tone.
 Even the lead role for one of the Puccini operas we did sang her role with a bright straight tone which was her natural voice.
 Nevertheless, the professors not-so-covertly went after each other and with each professor having their own disciples/students as their supporters.
 They argued and trolled each other over who was correct in their teaching, breath support and vocal style, and who was wrong.
 There was lots of immature chisme/gossip.
 The politics were the absolute worst in the Voice Department between those professors who taught a “dark tone” and open throat (think: the rich and warm/dark sound of the Atlanta Symphony Orchestra Chorus under Robert Shaw) versus those professors who taught a “bright tone” (and presumably a closed throat?)
 I happened to study with the two “dark tone” professors.
 In hindsight, I’m glad that’s the way it turned out.
 But my voice professors were in the minority — and they were the ones hated on — because the majority of the voice professors taught a “bright” tone which I found rather ugly in sound.
 When I heard the bright tone vocalists sing, their voices sounded tense, tight, shrill and at times like cackling (especially the sopranos in their upper register) with wobbling and screaming-sounding vibrato.
 With one of the soprano voice professors, I remember that whenever she sang in performances on campus her face turned bright red while she was

 singing cackling/screaming.
 During my years of training there, I heard nasty comments made about how such and such professor is “not singing correctly and ruining the voices of her students” and “her technique is so bad.”
 One professor said that before changing her way of singing (from a bright tone to a dark tone and open throat) that she was spitting up blood.
 Was that true or a lie to make a point?
 In hindsight, it was all rather immature.
 I got sick of it.
 And the Keyboard Department wasn’t much better in the politics department.
 One school of thought and playing (such as The Russian School, for example) versus another school of thought and who was studying with whom when they should be studying with “my professor” who’s the best.
 Some students fed into this nonsense.
 It was all too much at times and I hadn’t expected that before I entered the Conservatory.
 But I suspect it’s the same at other University Schools of Music and Conservatories.
 A lot of immaturity and insecurity is what it boils down to.